python/cpython/Doc/library/logging.rst

 requires three individual handlers where each handler is responsible for sending messages of a specific severity to a specific location.

-The standard library includes quite a few handler types; this tutorial uses only :class:`StreamHandler` and :class:`FileHandler` in its examples.
+The standard library includes quite a few handler types (see :ref:`useful-handlers`); the tutorials use mainly :class:`StreamHandler` and :class:`FileHandler` in its examples.

 There are very few methods in a handler for application developers to concern themselves with.
 The only handler methods that seem relevant for application